fshowalter/franksmovielog.com-v1/content/reviews/0013-pointed-heels-1929.md

 venue_notes: Unknown 480p
 ---

 Watched on the same site I found <span data-imdb-id="tt0019758">Charming Sinners</span>.
+A better quality print of a lesser quality film.

+Powell plays a Broadway producer carrying a torch for chorus girl Fay Wray, but she loves struggling composer Phillips Holmes.
+Wray and Holmes marry, cutting Holmes off from the family funds and regulating them to a shabby apartment abutting perpetual construction.
+Powell finances a vanity project for the newlyweds, but it doesn't go well.
+Wray leaves Holmes.
+Powell makes a pass at her, realizes she still loves Holmes, and gets them back together.
-This was a better quality print but a lesser quality film.
-There's a lot to like: William Powell is charming as ever, Helen Kane provides the inspiration for Betty Boop and even sings her signature number, the camera is mobile in a few scenes [^ Rare in early talkies because the camera itself had to be encased in a soundproof booth that usually anchored it to the spot.], Fay Wray plays a great drunk, and the script shows more than it tells.

-But the result never gells.
+What went wrong?
+Powell proves charming as ever, Helen Kane, the inspiration for Betty Boop, plays Wray's mom and sings Boop's signature number, Wray plays a great drunk, and the script shows more than it tells.
+But the result never gels.

 Despite his top-billing, Powell's a supporting player, off-screen for much of the first two acts.
-Wray tries to carry the film herself but gets no help from her chief co-star, Phillips Holmes.
-There's a great meta-scene halfway in where Powell--who plays a Broadway producer here--and frequent co-star Skeets Gallagher are watching the show-within-the-show and grimacing at its awfulness.
-One suspects that scene was easy to play.
+Wray tries to carry the film herself but gets no help from Holmes, who never shows us what Wray's supposed to see in him.
+Thus, no emotional stakes.
+There's a great meta-scene halfway through where Powell and frequent co-star Skeets Gallagher are watching the show-within-a-show and grimacing at its awfulness.
+Indeed.